Dalton Gang: Grat's escape

 After having a deputy watch Middleton's place, he learned that Middleton was buying enough groceries to last three months and was seen driving east of Sanger.
-When Middleton returned, Kay arrested him at his home and threatened to send him to San Quentin if he didn't give up Grat's hideout.
+When Middleton returned, Kay arrested him at his home and threatened to send him to San Quentin if he did not give up Grat's hideout.
 Middleton had been threatened by Dalton for not helping him escape the country fast enough and was afraid of him.
 He told Kay that Grat's camp was on a steep mountain in the Sierra Nevada, close to the Kings River and about fifteen miles northeast of Sanger, but that they would never find the place.
 The mountain was a natural fortress, rocky and heavily wooded, with a good view of the surrounding countryside.
 This mountain would later be known as Dalton Mountain.
 He also said that Grat was accompanied by Riley Dean, the man who had been arrested with Bill for the Ceres robbery, as well as a dog.
 Kay promised Middleton secrecy, and a horse and buggy, if he led him to within a half mile of Dalton's camp.

 Since Grat's location was in Fresno County, Kay telegraphed Sheriff Hensley in Fresno, and the two made plans to assemble a posse in Centerville.
 After pointing out the location of the camp, Middleton left in a hurry and the two posses spent the night on the living room floor of the nearby Elwood ranch.
 The next day, Christmas Eve, 1891, the posse of both Sheriff Kay and Sheriff Hensley woke up at three in the morning and ascended the mountain to Dalton's camp.
 It had been raining for several days prior, and it was so cold the ground was covered in ice.
 The posse reached Dalton's camp at nine and split into two groups in order to surround the camp, Kay leading one and Hensley the other.
 Kay and his men made their way to a rock ledge that Middleton told them would bring them within a few feet above Dalton's camp.

 From their position, Kay and his deputies were fifty yards from Dalton and Dean, who were both discussing their plan to hunt one of Elwood's hogs for Christmas dinner.
 Kay's deputies were carrying ten gauge, double-barrel shotguns, loaded with buckshot, and they leveled them at Dalton.
-There was a moment where Dalton could have been shot in cold blood, and some of Kay's deputies wanted to do it, but Kay and Hensley wouldn't allow it.
+There was a moment where Dalton could have been shot in cold blood, and some of Kay's deputies wanted to do it, but Kay and Hensley would not allow it.
 Grat and Riley then made their way out of camp with their rifles on their backs and Kay decided they would set up an ambush and wait for their return.
 The men split into three groups to cover all approaches to the camp.